 For more information on crossing the HZMB

-To find out even more about crossing the HZMB, check out our handy infographic called “A Hong Kong Driver’s Guide to Crossing the HZMB.”
+To find out even more about the HZMB insurance, check out our handy infographic called “A Hong Kong Driver’s Guide to Crossing the HZMB.”
 In the infographic, we talk about the three options that are available to private car owners in Hong Kong who are thinking about cross the HZMB, along with the different jurisdictional requirements.

 At Kwiksure, our goal is to simplify insurance, and we aim to do that by creating weekly blogs and infographics that make tricky insurance terminologies and concepts easier to understand.
 Contact us today to learn more about how Kwiksure can simplify motor insurance for you.